ronaldbmz/Real-Estate-Sold-Current/README.md

 - Any user, who would be interested in buying property in this area, the inisghts from this view could be very valuable to make a better decision.

 ![bubble_chart](Images/bubble_chart.png)

+## Files Available
+Here, please find following files for reference:
+- Python jupyter notebook file for ETL process
+- Index.html file used as web landing page
+- Data sources in json and csv format
+- JavaScipt files: for MapChart, BarChart and Bubble Chart
+- css files for front end formatting